YanShtein/shopping-cart-react/README.md

 <h2><a href="https://yanshtein.github.io/shopping-cart-react/" rel="nofollow">Live Demo</a></h2>

-This project deployed using Heroku, uses a simple responsive React shopping cart app, which consists of a few products and a DB.
+This project uses a simple responsive React shopping cart app, which consists of a few products and a DB.

 <b>Project functionality:</b>
 - Search input function enables to lookup items by names, categories, and etc.